JohnKossa/vertical_equity_app/spec.md

 #### Compute
 - On Compute metrics, parse the full file and compute metrics (Median, 90% CI, COD, PRD, PRB, VEI).
 - Display results and a message area with counts of ignored/excluded rows and any "cannot compute" notes.
+- After computation, the file/field selection controls collapse into a drawer to maximize space for results.
+Users can expand the drawer to change selections or start over.

 #### Optional
 - Auto-compute after selection may be enabled later; default is explicit Compute metrics.